rkiel/keeping-promises/NOTES.md

 }
 ```

-From the Node.js documentation, we know that `readFile` returns the contents of the file as a Buffer.
-Ultimately, we want to work with an array of strings so the first step will be to convert the Buffer into a string.
-We can write a function called `convertToString` that does just that.
+- Node docs says that `readFile` returns the contents of the file as a Buffer not a String.
+- Need to convert the Buffer into a string

 ```JavaScript
 function convertToString(data) {